forgedbyirine/SnackSpy-Frontend/README.md

 ---

-### **How this Work**
+### **How this Work :)**

 Place your snack in a plate and take a picture of it (before pic) then after coming back doing your other works check if your snack which is kept in the plate by taking a photo again (after pic).
-We prefer both the picture angle have to same for proper analysis.
+We prefer both the picture angle to be same for proper analysis.
 Then upload both the picture in our web app in the allotted place and find out the results.

-We hope you're snack'd be safe and sound!!
+We hope your snack is safe and sound!!

 ---